JordanRees1/flights/README.md

 [] Search flight for one week away

 [] Search flight for one month away

+[] Function to match other names of countries maybe - i.e. Laos > Lao People's Democratic Republic > Lao

+[] Have a close cities lookup feature, list of cities you're travelling to.
+Find cities with 50 miles of those cities

 [] Compare costs to another flight provider?
 Will require a lot of extra work